-Packers fire Pettine, Mennenga after playoff loss to Bucs
+Pettine, Mennenga won’t be back after Packers’ playoff loss

-Green Bay Packers defensive coordinator Mike Pettine and special teams coordinator Shawn Mennenga were fired Friday after the team’s second straight NFC championship game loss last Sunday.
+Green Bay defensive coordinator Mike Pettine won’t return to the team next season and special teams coordinator Shawn Mennenga has been fired after the Packers’ second straight NFC championship game loss last Sunday.

-The Packers’ announcement of the moves late Friday afternoon said that Mennenga had been dismissed and Pettine wouldn’t return next season.
+The Packers said in an announcement late Friday afternoon that Pettine would not be back next season.
 ESPN reported that Pettine’s contract expired at the end of this season.
+The team also announced Mennenga had been dismissed.

 Both departures were first reported by NFL Network.